• Mumbai, India

 How is Autism diagnosed?

-Autism diagnosis doesn’t rely on blood tests, x-rays, or lab exams.
+An autism diagnosis doesn’t rely on blood tests, X-rays, or lab exams.
 Rather, keen observation plays a crucial role in detecting autism.
 Research indicates that the average age for the first intervention in the U.S. is 4.7 years, as reported by the National Autism Data Center.

 More factors are as follows: